 - A chilled glass of Pinot Gris is amazing with the acidity and fruit in this tropical salsa.

-If you loved this pineapple salsa recipe I would appreciate it so much if you would give it a star review!
-Also, be sure to snap a picture of how you served it and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.
+If you loved this no tomato pineapple salsa recipe, I would appreciate it so much if you would give it a star review!
+Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairing and tag me @platingsandpairings.

 Ingredients